zegabr/magic/README.md

 -Run `m`(this is an alias at a.sh) to run inputs that you must save at i1 file

 -Reset x.cpp by running `bash r.sh` at training folder (which you will be after teleports)

+-There is 2 templates named tmp.cpp and ymp.cpp (also a little python3 cheatsheet named pmp.py)